vegaprotocol/networks/disaster-recovery.md

 * Severe financial loss
 * The network is not operational
 * Someone can change balances
+If this should occur the following actions should be taken
 1. Shut down the full network with coordination between validators.
 2. The Vega team will replay the chain to investigate the issue
 3. The Vega team will create a new software release that fixes the bug